Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Most days begin the same way: standing still, eyes fixed on the horizon until they ache.
 There are no guarantees here, and that is exactly what makes Newfoundland whale watching feel real.

-Whether I am standing on the granite cliffs of Cape Spear or drifting in a Zodiac near Trinity, each outing carries the same quiet anticipation.
-Even when nothing breaks the surface for hours, the ocean never feels empty.
-The wind, the fog, and the sheer scale of the North Atlantic become part of the experience.
+Whether I am standing on the granite edge of Cape Spear or drifting in a Zodiac near Trinity, each outing carries the same quiet anticipation.
+Even when nothing breaks the surface for a long stretch, the ocean never feels empty.
+The wind, the fog, and the scale of the North Atlantic become part of the story.

 When the Ocean Finally Moves: The Fog Breach